 – Always stick on the right side unless you are fast and in hurry to be on the left – Never forget to use your hands to gesture before you turn.

-– Be careful of the tram tracks because bicycle tire can get easily stuck in one especially when raining – make sure you always cross over them on 90 degrees angle.
+– Be careful of the tram tracks because bicycle tires can get easily stuck in one especially when raining – make sure you always cross over them at 90 degrees angle.

-– Bike paths are marked red/orange and there’s always white bicycle picture printed on it.
+– Bike paths are marked red/orange and there’s always a white bicycle picture printed on them.
 If the picture of the bicycle is upside down, then you are on the wrong side of the road.

 – Always lock your bicycle because there are many thefts and try to lock it always in busy and moving areas.
 (Bikes with two locks are much safer).